 Dhruv – This is the pole star, called Dhruv.
 He represents stability, certainty, rigidity, settled, fixed, eternal, constant sound, immoveable, knot, etc. This is the topmost point of the Merudanda which extends from the planet earth into the manifested cosmos.
 It represents the Antariksh.
 The planet earth is also a conscious entity and its energy structure extends upto the Dhruv.
-Dhruv is linked to several astrological phenomena, most importantly the precession of the equinoxes and the Ayanamsha of Jyotish.
+Dhruv is linked to several astrological phenomena, most importantly the Ayanamsha, the correction factor of Vedic Jyotish.

 Pratyusha – is the rising degree of the zodiac on the eastern horizon, the ascendant/Lagna.
 It represents regularity, cyclic events etc. But is also represents how things are regularly step-by-step consumed or burnt to give illumination.

 Prabhas – The illumination or the magnificence of the lunar mansions.
 It explains the true nature of the zodiac.
 This represents how the brilliance of these Nakshatra is manifested in the human body and life.
 Prabhasaa is a name of the Devi in the Shri Sukta, She projects fire/brilliance with this attribute.